raziahmadansari/website/README.md

 # website
-This repository contains the website which I have made in 2nd year of my b.tech
+This repository contains the website which I have made in 2nd year of my b.tech degree.